To prepare for your first year course selection, follow these steps:

 1) Make use of the information and resources outlined on this website to plan your Fall and Winter course selection.

-2) Once your planning is complete, fill out and submit the Course Approval Form.
-The Form will be available on this webpage and opens in early June.
+2) Once your planning is complete, fill out and submit the Course Approval Form (see links below).

 3) Register for your courses.
 You may or may not have received a reply from SOUSA at this time - this is normal - you do not need to have the Form approved in order to register for courses.
 Don't worry about making a mistake in your course selection, you will have plenty of time to review your selection with an advisor before the add/drop deadline.
 While you can register for courses without approval, you must have your selection of courses approved by mid-August.